Verdun, Quebec: Economy

 The head office of Bell Canada is located on the northern tip of Nuns' Island.

 Verdun was historically a chiefly residential area; however, the late 1990s and 2000s saw a gradual revival of the Wellington Street commercial artery, with several shops, restaurants, and cafés opening.

-By 2020, Wellington was considered one of the city's trendiest streets, comparable to Mount Royal Avenue in the Plateau, and hosted part of the Jazz Fest in 2019.

 Bell Canada is also headquartered in Verdun, on the northern tip of Nuns' Island.

 Other commercial areas include Verdun Street, Church Street (rue de l'Eglise) and Commerce Place (Place du Commerce) on Nuns' Island.

 The Montreal Highland Games, located in Verdun, bring visitors to the neighbourhood each August.

 Transport

+Verdun has at least one protected bike lane along the entire length of Verdun street, as well as a path along the river.
+During the summer, Wellington Street fills up with pedestrians, and is closed to motorized traffic.
+By 2020, Wellington was considered one of the city's trendiest streets, comparable to Mount Royal Avenue in the Plateau, and hosted part of the Jazz Fest in 2019.